 Another positive is that you get to be your own boss.
 That’s honestly what I love so much about blogging and so many other side hustles.
 You’ve got to hustle and keep yourself motivated, but for self-starters, it’s a great fit.

 What Uber Eats Drivers Don’t Like

-Now let’s talk about the bummers, and the biggest complaint in Uber Eats driver reviews is the pay.
+Now let’s talk about the bummers, and the biggest complaint in Uber Eats driver reviews is the earnings.
 Some days you might not make as much as you want, and that’s the reality.
 The flipside is that you can have a great day right after that.
 But if you want steady pay, food delivery driving might not be for you.

 Another complaint from drivers is the wear and tear on your car.
 It’s par for the course, but it eats into your take home pay.
 Wear and tear equals more frequent maintenance.
 You can take a mileage deduction on your taxes to help make up some of those costs; it was 57.5 cents per mile in 2020.

 The last issue I want to mention is that some drivers complain that the app can be a little buggy at times.
 It mostly happens to people who are using older smartphones, so keep that in mind!

 Uber Eats Pros and Cons